One Democrat's Hunt For The Hidden Obamacare Replacement Bill

 He paused and looked at the crowd.
 "Do you want to go to Rayburn?"

-He was referring to Rayburn House Office Building, across Independence Avenue from the Capitol.
+He was referring to the Rayburn House Office Building, across Independence Avenue from the Capitol.
 It's where Walden's personal office and the Energy and Commerce Committee offices are.

 Everybody wanted to go.